CalebKL/CalorieTracker/README.md

   <td>

 ## CalorieTracker
-<p align="left"> A Mobile Application that helps users track their calories
+<p align="left"> A Mobile Application that helps users track their calories with their tracker goals
 </p>

 ## Description